MozillaFoundation/Gigabit-101-Workshop/README.md

 ## Sample description/invitation to workshop:

-What does the promise of a high speed internet network mean for your city/school/organization, and how can you help define the impact of this network on your community?
+What does the promise of a high-speed internet network mean for your city/school/organization, and how can you help define the impact of this network on your community?

-high speed networks with their seemingly unlimited capacity and lightening fast connections can bring a lot of power to a community from:
+High-speed networks with their seemingly unlimited capacity and lightning-fast connections can bring a lot of power to a community from:

 - enhancing public health;
 - improving transportation infrastructure;